afellowcorn/sps_framework/docs/Writing/patrols.md

 		},

 {
-			"text": "They didn’t die.. , but they got hurt and lost!", "exp": 0,
+			"text": "They didn't die.. , but they got hurt and lost!", "exp": 0,
 			"weight": 20,
 			"lost_cats": ["r_c"],